uoe-is-apps/notification-ui/README.md

 The `notification-ui` component logs messages via SLF4J.
 Enter standard SLF4J configurations in `application.properties`.

 ## Running a Complete Notification Hub Example
 There are a few components to get the 'Notification Hub' up and running.
-The follow example is meant as a 'local' deployment.
+The following example is meant as a 'local' deployment.

 ### Database Setup
 Setup a Docker-based MS SQL Server instance for local development: